k2view-academy/K2View-Academy/articles/39_fabric_catalog/09_build_artifacts.md

 <img src="images/catalog_info_mtable.png" style="zoom:75%;" />

-The last column's name is the Catalog version for which the artifact was created (e.g. V4).
+The last column's name is the Catalog version for which the artifact is created (e.g., V4).
 This column is always empty.

 Note that the artifact can be created for any Catalog version.
 Each new artifact overrides the previous one in the Project tree.